W-Net-AI/LISP-CV/Readme.md

 You can remove the ieee-floats-20140211-git directory now if you like.

-Now to install Lisp-Cv!!!!
+Now to install Lisp-CV!!!!

-Note #1: I will make a Makefile or script to install Lisp-Cv as library progresses but for now this install tutorial is made people who want to work on the project.
+Note #1: I will make a Makefile or script to install Lisp-CV as library progresses but for now this install tutorial is made people who want to work on the project.
 So all steps to install must be done by hand so you get familiar how the library works...don't worry though it's easy.
 If you do end up helping on the project you might want to make a script to speed